 A dislocated shoulder occurs when the ball (humeral head) of your upper arm bone (humerus) slips out of its socket (glenoid) in the shoulder blade (scapula).
 The shoulder joint is a ball and socket joint, allowing a wide range of motion.
 However, this flexibility makes it more susceptible to displacement, especially with forceful impacts or awkward movements.

-A dislocated shoulder usually presents with the following symptoms:
+A dislocated shoulder typically presents with the following symptoms:

 This shoulder dislocation is the most common type, occurring when the upper arm bone (humerus) is displaced forward out of the shoulder socket (glenoid).
 This type of dislocation often happens during activities where the arm is forcefully pushed backwards or rotated outward, such as falling on an outstretched arm or during contact sports.